 Thinking about motion over the Earth's surface is rather complicated, so I turn now to a model that is simpler but still presents the feature that gives rise to the Coriolis effect.

-The dish in the picture is a bit deeper in the center than on the outside.
-It was manufactured as follows: a flat platform with a rim was rotating at a very constant angular velocity (10 revolutions per minute), and a synthetic resin was poured onto the platform.
-Being liquid the resin redistributed itself, covering the entire area.
-The resin had enough time to reach an equilibrium state before it started to set.
-The end state is an equilibrium between the tendency to flow outwards and push up and the tendency of gravity to make the surface of a fluid a level surface.
+The dish in the picture is used by students of Geophysical Fluid Dynamics for lab exercises.
+This dish was manufactured as follows: a flat platform with a rim was rotating at a very constant angular velocity (10 revolutions per minute), and a synthetic resin was poured onto the platform.
+The resin flowed out, covering the entire area.
+It had enough time to reach an equilibrium state before it started to set.
 The surface was sanded to a very smooth finish.

-Also, note the construction that is hanging over the parabolic dish.
+Also, note the construction that is hanging over the dish.
 The vertical rod is not attached to the table but to the dish; when the dish rotates the rod rotates with it.
 The overhanging construction carries a video camera so the footage from that camera will show the motion as seen from a co-rotating point of view.

 It can be shown mathematically that the cross-section of the resulting surface is a parabola.
-Here is how that parabolic dish serves as a model for the rotating Earth: If you would pour water out on the dish (while it is rotating at the same 10 revolutions per minute) you get a water layer with an even thickness; the equilibrium shape of that water comes out the same as it did when the resin redistributed.
-So there will be an even thickness of water everywhere
+Here is how that parabolic dish serves as a model for the rotating Earth: If you pour water out on the dish (while it is rotating at the same 10 revolutions per minute) you get a water layer with an even thickness; the equilibrium shape of that water is the same as the equilibrium shape of the poured out resin.

 Incidentally, the Earth didn't get to its present oblate shape from a spherical shape.
 In the beginning of our solar system, when the Earth started to form, it was a protoplanetary disk.
 Under its self-gravity the protoplanetary disk contracted more and more into a planet.
 Because of the rotation the contraction did not proceed all the way to a spherical shape.